Incorporation of a Private Limited Company in the UK

 Information you need

 First, you need to know certain simple administrative pieces of information, together with basic corporate structuring details.
 These are:-

 (f) Number of shares to be issued (can be as few as one)

 (g) Type of shares to be issued (usually ordinary shares)

 (i) Rights attaching to shares (can say, for instance, all shares have equal voting rights)

 (j) Whether Table A Articles of Association have to be adopted or whether tailored.

-If you have more than one director or shareholder, or your Articles of Association are to be tailored, it is very much worth consulting a lawyer, especially if a Shareholders’ Agreement is required.
+If you have more than one director or shareholder, or your Articles of Association are to be tailored, it is very much worth consulting a corporate law attorney, especially if a Shareholders’ Agreement is required.
 Otherwise, at least initially, the company can be incorporated entirely by yourself.
 For speed consider using a shelf-company, which is a company that has already been incorporated under some other name with other shareholders and company secretaries.
 For a further example and info on shelf companies, see UKincorp’s website or ask any decent-sized law firm in the UK, which will already have several shelf companies waiting to be tailored and transferred.
 Otherwise, follow the below instructions on the Companies House Form IN01.